nickmat/wall-calendar/readme.md

 so it can be run from anywhere.
 Using the -e flag the program can be used to run a hcs script file with the output going to std out.
-This is how this script is intended to run, with std out piped to a html text file.
+Using the new **file** statement output can also be directed to separate files, which is how this program now operates.

-On windows, the code is run as follows.
+The `cal/images` must have been already been set-up and the code is run as follows.

 `hcs -e wall-calendar.hcs`

-And should result in 12 output files, such as [cal/cal-2020-6.htm](https://nickmat.github.io/wall-calendar/cal/cal-2020-6.htm).
+This should result in 12 output files, such as [cal/cal-2020-6.htm](https://nickmat.github.io/wall-calendar/cal/cal-2020-6.htm).
+The pages are designed to be printed on A3 paper.
+Some adjustment would be required for other page sizes.